kuznia-rdzeni/coreblocks/README.md

 The transaction system we use as the foundation for the core is well-tested and usable.
 We plan to make it available as a separate Python package.

+## Documentation

+The [documentation for our project](https://kuznia-rdzeni.github.io/coreblocks/) is automatically generated using [Sphinx](https://www.sphinx-doc.org/).

+Resource usage and maximum clock frequency is [automatically measured and recorded](https://kuznia-rdzeni.github.io/coreblocks/dev/benchmark/).

 ## Contributing

 Set up the [development environment](https://kuznia-rdzeni.github.io/coreblocks/Development_environment.html) following the project documetation.